highergroundstudio/HGS-website/readme.txt

 DESCRIPTION:

-KAIROS is a modern and stylish app landing page free website template.
+Higher Ground Studio is a modern and stylish app landing page free website template.
 It has all the stuff you need that will help you showcase your app.
 Its impressive banner, call-to-action buttons, video support, testimonial slider, pricing section, and overall design will definitely help you present your app in a way that will surely impress your visitors and potential app users.
-Kairos is also built with clean and organized code making it easy to customize.
+Higher Ground Studio is also built with clean and organized code making it easy to customize.
 It is also mobile and retina ready so you can be sure that your site looks great on any devices from mobile to desktop and on any screen resolutions.